s-fletcher/carly-blog/src/blog-posts/Getting-the-most-out-of-senior-photos.md

 My last tip is to bring a family member or friend with you.
 Especially if you have outfit changes and graduation regalia, you need someone to help with all of it.
 I was lucky enough to bring my parents, and my mom brought a wagon.
 A wagon is a must-have!!!
 In the wagon we had all my outfits, regalia, jewelry, and essentials (such as mascara, oil blotting sheets, and wipes for the champagne).

-If you are lucky enough to drag a friend or family members- have them wear something nice!
+If you are lucky enough to drag along a friend or a few family members- have them wear something nice!
 For example, my parents wore jeans and OU t-shirts.
 When I changed into my "OU Alumni" shirt, we all had the opportunity to take a few photos together in front of the football stadium.
 It was a great way to commemorate my experiences with them at college football games and to thank them for helping me get through college!

 <div class="image-column">
   <img src="/images/family-no-props.png" />